AdobeDocs/campaign-classic.en/help/delivery/using/publication-templates.md

 >[!NOTE]
 >
->For an example of delivery creation based on a content, refer to [Delivering a content instance](using-a-content-template.md#delivering-a-content-instance).
+>For an example of delivery creation based on a content, refer to [Deliver a content instance](using-a-content-template.md#delivering-a-content-instance).

 ### Aggregator {#aggregator}